priyanshusaini566/priyanshusaini566/README.md

 <br>

 ### 👩‍💻 About Me
-🔭 Current Focus: I am a 3rd-year B.Tech Computer Science & Engineering student at Arya College of Engineering, Kukas, maintaining a distinguished CGPA of 9.65 with the strong foundation in field of data science.
+🔭 Current Focus: I am a 3rd-year B.Tech Computer Science & Engineering student at Arya College of Engineering, Kukas, maintaining a CGPA of 9.65 with the strong foundation in field of data science.

 🤖 AI & Deep Learning: I am recently intern at zeetron networks private limited as a data scientist, where I moved from a learner to building models by analyzing and cleaning the data and its insights.